Farama-Foundation/PettingZoo/docs/classic.md

 * No classic environments currently take any environment arguments
 * All classic environments are rendered solely via printing to terminal
-* Many classic environments have illegal moves in the action space that, if taken, will end the game as a loss for the player who made the illegal move, and assign zero reward for every other player.
-If there are any illegal moves in that game, then there is a list of legal moves in the "legal_moves" entry in the info dictionary (e.g. `env.infos[agent]['legal_moves']`).
+* Many classic environments have illegal moves in the action space, and describe legal moves in  `env.infos[agent]['legal_moves']`.
+In environments that use this, taking an illegal move will give a reward of -1 to the illegally moving player, 0 to the other players, and end the game.
 Note that this list is only well defined right before the agent's takes its step.
 * Reward for most environments only happens at the end of the games once an agent wins or looses, with a reward of 1 for winning and -1 for loosing.

 Many environments in classic are based on [RLCard](https://github.com/datamllab/rlcard).
 If you use these libraries in your research, please cite them: